-The aim of this workshop is twofold.
-First, it aims to highlight the most recent research at the intersection of game theory, artificial intelligence (AI), multi-agent learning and systems and control, with applications to a variety of domains, including biology, economics, cyber-physical systems.
-Second, it aims to bring colleagues with expertise in game theory, AI and systems and control together to consider grand challenges in the current UK and EU research landscape for networking and planning for joint funding proposals.
-Hence, the format of this workshop designed as a hybrid between a tutorial series and research networking event as a 3-day in-person event organised at the University of Birmingham in May 13-15, 2026.
+This workshop aims to highlight the most recent research at the intersection of game theory, optimisation, artificial intelligence (AI), multi-agent learning and systems and control, with applications to a variety of domains, including biology, economics, cyber-physical systems.
+Second, it aims to bring colleagues with expertise in game theory, optimisation, AI/ML, and systems and control together to consider grand challenges in the current UK and EU research landscape for networking and planning for joint funding proposals.
+Hence, the format of this workshop designed as a hybrid between a tutorial series and research networking event as a hybrid 3-day in-person event organised at the University of Birmingham in May 13-15, 2026 with online streaming of all talks on Zoom and additional opportunities for online contributed talks.

 This workshop has received support from the EPSRC Network+ funding as well as from COSIMO and the Institute for Data and AI (IDAI) at the University of Birmingham, Elm House.
-Furthermore, additional support has been given through the EUCA Community Grant 2026 funding to invite EU academics and early career researchers with contributed talks and for networking.
 To maximise the impact of the event, all invited talks will be streamed and permanently shared on this webpage.

-We will be streaming and recording the invited/contributed talks via Zoom to allow a wider participation (link to be provided in due course).
+We will be streaming and recording all invited/contributed talks via Zoom to allow a wider participation (link to be provided in due course).
 Recordings will be posted on this page after the end of the workshop.
+To access the online streaming, please click on the following links:

 Tamer Başar (Life Fellow, IEEE) received the B.S.E.E. degree from Robert College, Istanbul, Turkiye, in 1969, and the M.S., M.Phil., and Ph.D. degrees in engineering and applied science from Yale University, New Haven, CT, USA, in 1970, 1971, and 1972, respectively.
 He has been with the University of Illinois Urbana-Champaign since 1981, where he is currently Swanlund Endowed Chair Emeritus and Center for Advanced Study (CAS) Professor Emeritus of Electrical and Computer Engineering, with also affiliations with the Coordinated Science Laboratory, Information Trust Institute, and Mechanical Science and Engineering.
 At Illinois, he has also served as Director of CAS (2014–2020), Interim Dean of Engineering (2018), and Interim Director of the Beckman Institute (2008–2010).
 His current research interests include stochastic teams, games, and networks; risk-sensitive estimation and control; mean-field game theory; multiagent systems and learning; data-driven distributed optimization; epidemics modeling and control over networks; strategic information transmission, spread of disinformation, and deception; security and trust; energy systems; and cyber-physical systems.
 Dr. Başar received the Wilbur Cross Medal in 2021.